chombo-discharge/chombo-discharge/docs/Sphinx/source/Base/Installation.rst

 __________________________________

 Here, we provide a more complete installation example using GNU compilers for a workstation.
-These steps are intended for users that do not have installed MPI or HDF5.
+These steps are intended for users that do not have MPI or HDF5 installed.
 If you already have installed MPI and/or HDF5, the steps below might require modifications.

 #.
 Ensure that ``$DISCHARGE_HOME`` and ``$CHOMBO_HOME`` point to the correct locations: